apache/trafficserver/doc/reference/configuration/records.config.en.rst

 HTTP Connection Timeouts
 ========================

-.. ts:confvar:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_in INT 10
+.. ts:cv:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_in INT 10
    :reloadable:

    Specifies how long Traffic Server keeps connections to clients open for a subsequent request after a transaction ends.

-.. ts:confvar:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_out INT 10
+.. ts:cv:: CONFIG proxy.config.http.keep_alive_no_activity_timeout_out INT 10
    :reloadable:

    Specifies how long Traffic Server keeps connections to origin servers open for a subsequent transfer of data after a transaction ends.

-.. ts:confvar:: CONFIG proxy.config.http.transaction_no_activity_timeout_in INT 120
+.. ts:cv:: CONFIG proxy.config.http.transaction_no_activity_timeout_in INT 120
    :reloadable:

    Specifies how long Traffic Server keeps connections to clients open if a transaction stalls.

-.. ts:confvar:: CONFIG proxy.config.http.transaction_no_activity_timeout_out INT 120
+.. ts:cv:: CONFIG proxy.config.http.transaction_no_activity_timeout_out INT 120
    :reloadable:

    Specifies how long Traffic Server keeps connections to origin servers open if the transaction stalls.

-.. ts:confvar:: CONFIG proxy.config.http.transaction_active_timeout_in INT 0
+.. ts:cv:: CONFIG proxy.config.http.transaction_active_timeout_in INT 0
    :reloadable:

    The maximum amount of time Traffic Server can remain connected to a client.
 If the transfer to the client is not complete before this